vercel/next.js/docs/basic-features/data-fetching.md

 #### Write server-side code directly

 Note that `getStaticProps` runs only on the server-side.
 It will never be run on the client-side.
 It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.
-You should not fetch an **API route** from `getStaticProps` — instead, you can write the server-side code directly in `getStaticProps`.
+You should not fetch an **API route** from `getStaticProps` — instead, you can write the server-side code directly in `getServerSideProps`.

 You can use [this tool](https://next-code-elimination.now.sh/) to verify what Next.js eliminates from the client-side bundle.